GuyHadas/BillboardVisualizer/Readme.md

 * Album Images associated with each artist on the chart

-## BillboardTopTen Walk-through
+## BillboardVisualizer Walk-through

-### BillboardTopTen Web Scraping and Search APIs
+### BillboardVisualizer Web Scraping and Search APIs

-BillboardTopTen depends on web scraping HTML form [Billboard charts][Billboard] to retrieve all of the charts.
+BillboardVisualizer depends on web scraping HTML form [Billboard charts][Billboard] to retrieve all of the charts.
 A Python script using [billboard.py][billboardpy] API for accessing music charts was written to scrape ten songs for each chart.
 Each song in a chart contained the following fields: title, artist, weeks, rank, spotifyId, and spotifyLink.

 [billboardpy]: https://github.com/guoguo12/billboard-charts